Sébastien de L'Aubespine: Third war of religion

 A reshuffle was carried out in the conseil des affaires towards the end of 1569.
 Left on the council were six figures: the bishop of Orléans who was the garde des sceaux (de facto chancellor given L'Hôpital's disgrace); Henri de Mesmes; the seigneur de Lanssac; the cardinal de Pellevé, archbishop of Sens; cardinal de Birague and Limoges.
 Of these six men only Pellevé and Birague took the position of intransigent Catholicism.
 In the 1569 assessment of the Spanish ambassador Álava, Limoges, Lanssac, Bochetel, the duc de Montmorency and marshal de Vielleville were not viewed as particularly Catholic.
 Only Orléans, Mesmes and Limoges were involved in financial decision making in the council.
 Haan characterises Limoges, Orléans and Lanssac as a 'triumvirate' successor to the influence previously enjoyed over state affairs by Limoges' brother Châteauneuf prior to his death in 1567.

 After the negotiations had been concluded to bring the third war of religion to a close, the council was assembled so that the sécretaire d'État Villeroy could read out the articles the king had granted.
 Among those present for the meeting was Limoges.
 All places that enjoyed Protestant worship at the outbreak of the war were to maintain it.
 Protestants would have access to universities and other institutions and be granted four places de sûreté (places of surety).
 After the terms were read, the king spoke and informed those assembled that his inability to gain victory by force of arms necessitated the peace.
 Then his two brothers Anjou and Alençon took oaths to uphold the peace.
 They were followed by all the princes and seigneurs present, among them Limoges.

-During 1571, the French crown explored the project of a marriage between Anjou and the English queen Elizabeth.
-Anjou himself was opposed to this prospect which according to the Spanish ambassador he saw as a ploy to remove him from his command of the French army and the kingdom.
+During 1571, the French crown explored the project of a marriage between Anjou and the English queen Elizabeth I. Anjou himself was opposed to this prospect which according to the Spanish ambassador he saw as a ploy to remove him from his command of the French army and the kingdom.
 Alongside Anjou in opposition were several of Catherine's men on the royal council, among them the garde des Sceaux the bishop of Orléans and Limoges both of whom felt it important Anjou remain in France.

 Shortly after the arrangement of marriage between the king's sister Marguerite and the Protestant king of Navarre, the French entered into a defensive agreement with the kingdom of England.
 The treaty of Blois was both a defensive alliance and commercial treaty.
 For the French it was negotiated by Limoges, cardinal de Birague and the duc de Montmorency.